AlexH156/solid-splitspense/README.md

 # mysolidapp

-npm install @inrupt/solid-client @inrupt/solid-client-authn-browser @inrupt/vocab-common-rdf
+npm install @inrupt/solid-client @inrupt/solid-client-authn-browser
 npm install webpack webpack-cli webpack-dev-server css-loader style-loader  --save-dev npm start

 # Docker
-Folgende Befehle ausführen, um die Applikation zu erstellen bzw. zu starten.
-Grundkenntnisse über Docker sollten vorhanden sein.
+You can use the following commands to test the App with Docker.
+The requirement is that you have installed Docker, more on that here: [Get Docker](https://docs.docker.com/get-docker/)

 ## Ubuntu

-**Build Image**
+Start with **building the image**.
+Linux: ```sudo docker build -t splitspense . ```
-sudo docker build -t mysolidapp .
+Windows: ``` docker build -t splitspense . ```

 **Create Container an run**
 sudo docker run -p 3000:3000 --name mysolidapp -d mysolidapp